knpuniversity/symfony2-series/knpu/episode2/repository.rst

 Repository Security
 ===================

-Now, let's give our users an email and let them login using it or their username.
+Now, let's have our users provide an email and let them login using it or their username.

 Giving the User an Email
 ------------------------